previous home next PDF

 Adding Angular Momenta

 Michael Fowler, UVa.
-11/28/07

 Introduction

 Consider a system having two angular momenta, for example an electron in a hydrogen atom having both orbital angular momentum and spin.
 The ket space for a single angular momentum has an orthonormal basis so for two angular momenta an obvious orthonormal basis is the set of direct product kets What does this mean, exactly?
 Suppose the first angular momentum has magnitude , and is in the state , and similarly the second angular momentum is in the state .
-Evidently the probability amplitude for finding the first spin in state m1 and at the same time the second in m2 is , and we denote that state by How to handle these direct product spaces will become clear on examining specific examples, as we do below, beginning with two spins one-half.
+Evidently the probability amplitude for finding the first spin in state and at the same time the second in is and we denote that state by How to handle these direct product spaces will become clear on examining specific examples, as we do below, beginning with two spins one-half.

-This is easy to prove: the components of satisfy , and similarly for the components of .
+Now the sum of two angular momenta is itself an angular momentum, operating in a space with a complete basis This is easy to prove: the components of satisfy , and similarly for the components of .
 The components of commute with the components of , of course, from which it follows immediately that the vector components of do indeed obey the angular momentum commutation relations: and recall that the commutation relations were sufficient to determine the allowed sets of eigenvalues.
+We shall prove later that the eigenstates of are a complete basis for the product space of the eigenkets of to establish this, we must first find the possible allowed values of the total angular momentum quantum number

 Here we have, then, two different orthonormal bases for what is evidently the same vector space.
 In practical applications, it often turns out that we have to translate from one of these bases to the other.
 Our present task is to construct the appropriate transformation: we accomplish this by finding the coefficients of any in the basis.
 (These are called the Clebsch-Gordan coefficients.)

 We shall build gradually, beginning with adding two spins one-half, then a spin one-half with an orbital angular momentum, finally two general angular momenta.
-This is a very important part of quantum mechanics: we give every detail.
-Readers already somewhat familiar with the subject may find this a bit tedious, they can glance over the introductory examples and go to the general case.

 The most elementary example of a system having two angular momenta is the hydrogen atom in its ground state.
 The orbital angular momentum is zero, the electron has spin angular momentum , and the proton has spin .